 When you choose this method, you need to scan the provided QR code using the authenticator app on your phone or tablet.
 This links your device to your DigitalOcean account.

-If you’re unable to scan the code, click the Try this instead link directly underneath it.
-This gives you a code which you can enter manually by following the directions in your specific authenticator app.
-When you enter the code, the app gives you a PIN to enter in the space provided.
+If you’re unable to scan the QR code, click the Try this instead link directly underneath it to get a numerical code which you can enter manually.
+Follow the directions in your specific authenticator app to enter the code, then enter the PIN that the app gives you in the space provided.
 Once you’ve entered the PIN, the app links with your DigitalOcean account.

 Some authenticator apps have features like backups and syncing to help you restore access to the app if you lose your device.
 We recommend using these features for added reliability.

 If you select SMS, your mobile carrier must be able to deliver a text message, which means you’ll need mobile signal or an Internet connection.
 This may be inconvenient when traveling internationally.
 In addition, because SMS messages can be easily intercepted by hackers, they’re not as secure as an app.
 However, using SMS for 2FA still provides much stronger security for your account than not enabling 2FA at all.

 When you select SMS, you’ll be prompted for the phone number.